 Remark.
 The above algorithm is very close to the one presented in 1.4.1; Mulmuley algorithm can effectively be considered as an inefficient deterministic version of 1.4.1.
 This is not surprising since both randomized algorithms solve efficiently the same problem.
-However, we point out two different motivations for the use of randomization.
+However, we have pointed out two different motivations for the use of randomization.

-1.4.4 Conclusion
+1.4.3 Conclusion

 In the above examples, randomization is used to provide work-optimal computations from either slow or fast but not efficient deterministic algorithms.
-Due to the fact that only randomized algorithms are known for computing efficiently the solution of linear systems in polylogarithmic time ([33] cf chapter 4), randomization is an important tool in parallel computer algebra.
+Due to the fact that only randomized algorithms are known for computing efficiently the inverse of a matrix in polylogarithmic time [33], randomization is an important tool in parallel computer algebra.